shawnr/practical-javascript-2-webapps/visual-feedback/project-visual-feedback-and-enhancement.md

 If we crave more challenges, try tackling some of these suggestions.

 * Try making custom animations for everything, and don't use `vue2-animate` animations at all
-* Add animations to additional components to make the whole interface feel like jelly
 * Add a shuffle feature to the wordlist along with the accompanying animation
 * Make other layout or design improvements that help the application be more helpful to our users